jotpowers/College-Grads/results.md

 I know a lot of these discussions seem a little abstract, and it’s really easy to read what people say you should do, but what do they do, and does it work?
 So, to that end, here is what I do.

-**Note:  Updated in late 2020 for how my portfolio has changed.
+**Note:**  Updated in late 2020 for how my portfolio has changed.
 Look at file history to see what it was and the evolution of thought.

 ## Investments

 * Most of my investments are in low-cost broad index funds.
 In particular I own VTSAX in a brokerage account and VIIX in my 401k (because it's the best available option).
 This represents rougly 2/3rds of my market portfolio.
 * I'm putting more money into VEU because I'm higher on the risk side of the [efficient frontier](https://www.investopedia.com/terms/e/efficientfrontier.asp) than I need to be, so will slowly add there.
+I expect this to be instead of more bond allocations, slowly skewing me back towards higher risk.
 * I have the remaining 1/3rd in low cost index bond funds.
 In partidular VBTIX.
 I'm more heavily weighted here than I have been in the past because I'm less tolerant of volatility as I get closer to retirement.
+I hold these entirely in retirement accounts, because dividends from bonds are taxes as ordinary income, so if I can have that in retirement accounts and equities in brokerage I can have the non-retirement accounts dividents be taxed as capital gains.
 * My 401k is a traditional (i.e. pre-tax) 401k.
 This is change because as I've looked at my retirement plans, the chances that my post retirement tax rate will be even close to my W-2 rate is miniscule.
 So, I'd rather get the advantage of saving the taxes now.
 * I have a handful of "passive" [real estate](realestate.md) investments.
 I'm slowly unwinding these because I don't see the advantages vs the risk potential of loss.
 I have enjoyed the income showing up in my account, but still not worth it to me.
 * I utilize both backdoor Roths and Mega Backdoor Roths (worst bandname ever).
-** My company 401k changed to allow me to roll all existing IRAs into my 401k to allow me to escape the pro-rata rule.
+  * My company 401k changed to allow me to roll all existing IRAs into my 401k to allow me to escape the pro-rata rule.
 (I also mistakenly rolled in post-tax dollars, which you should avoid.
 If you don't know what that means, this is your clue to do more research.)
-** The 401k also allows for me to do after-tax contributions that I can then roll into a Roth 401k (this is the mega backdoor).
+  * The 401k also allows for me to do after-tax contributions that I can then roll into a Roth 401k (this is the mega backdoor).
-** I contribute the maximum amount possible to a traditional IRA at the beginning of the year and then convert it to Roth (backdoor Roth).
+  * I contribute the maximum amount possible to a traditional IRA at the beginning of the year and then convert it to Roth (backdoor Roth).

 # What I'm Going to Do